August 20, 2020

 FNESC and FNSA recommend that BC First Nations develop a school reopening plan if they decide to open their school facilities for the 2020/2021 school year, drawing from and applying provincial guidelines and the considerations within this resource to address the unique circumstances of their local community.

 The resource is based primarily on available information published in the BC Centre for Disease Control’s COVID-19 Public Health Guidance for K-12 School Settings and the BC Ministry of Education’s Provincial COVID-19 Health & Safety Guidelines for K-12 Settings which should be referred to directly as the authoritative sources of health and safety information when planning for the return to school.
+Important update: See the BCCDC Addendum (March 30, 2021) for significant changes to mask and face covering guidance.
 Note that these provincial guidelines were established for the public and non-First Nation independent school system, where schools are often larger and include more students than BC First Nation schools.
 As such, First Nations and First Nation schools may need to adapt these guidelines to reflect their local context.
 It should also be noted that the available guidelines are intended to reduce the risk of transmission of COVID-19 and to facilitate contact tracing, not to eliminate transmission completely.

 FNESC and the FNSA will also continue to support First Nations who choose to deliver educational services through a variety of alternative means, including remote/online learning or through a blended in-class/remote model.
 Further materials are planned for the near future.